Alimony Modification Attorneys in Salt Lake County

 Don’t just stop paying alimony if you realize a spouse has moved in with another person.
 You still need to go before a judge and show them evidence of this.
 The same goes for any other changes in your former partner’s financial situation.

 You risk being penalized by the courts if you stop payments on your own without going through the right channels.
-It helps to get solid legal advice from an alimony modification attorney in Utah when you’re looking to modify or terminate support payments.
+It helps to get solid legal advice from an alimony modification attorney in Salt Lake County or Utah County when you’re looking to modify or terminate support payments.

-Eric Swinyard is an alimony modification attorney who knows what the courts expect when it comes to evidence.
+At Eric M. Swinyard & Associates, PLLC, we know what the courts expect when it comes to evidence.
 Some situations require you to make your case by a given deadline.
 We’ll make sure you get everything you need in front of your judge on time.